-We are excited to announce the upcoming launch of our very own two-way token bridge: Emery!
+Our very own two-way token bridge: Emery is now live!
 Emery connects CENNZnet to Ethereum allowing our community to easily transfer ERC-20 tokens, Native ETH, data and assets (like NFTs) between the two chains.

 The Emery bridge unlocks all sorts of new channels of liquidity and pools of users for DApps on CENNZnet.
 It also allows both chains to read and cryptographically verify information from the connected chain, meaning both chains will recognise that a user holds certain assets and even allows composability of DApps.